funkhaus/best-practices/README.md

 1. Active, hover states at the end of component, followed by breakpoints at end of file please!
 1. When using scss if you’re going more than 2 levels deep, question yourself.
 Think of the top level element class as a namespace, so things in it don’t need namespaces too.
 1. Never use background-images, use object-fit with src-set instead.
-1. We care about Firefox, Chrome and Safari.
 1. For class names use is-{state} and has-{feature} or not-{type}.
 Like is-active, is-opened, has-video, not-case-study, is-active.
 1. Common element classes block, grid, panel, menu, overlay, meta, title, section, section-title
 1. Margin top/bottom, padding left/right.